rpgp/rpgp/docs/FAQ.md

 during 2024.

-### Is rPGP considering adding support for Post Quantum Crypto (PQC)?
+### Is rPGP considering adding support for Post Quantum Cryptography (PQC)?

 Yes, it is tracked in [#356](https://github.com/rpgp/rpgp/issues/356).

-We are following the IETF [Post-Quantum Cryptography in OpenPGP](https://www.ietf.org/archive/id/draft-ietf-openpgp-pqc-03.html) work and discussed with some of its authors but have not fully assessed yet the work needed to support it in rPGP.
+We are following the IETF [Post-Quantum Cryptography in OpenPGP](https://datatracker.ietf.org/doc/draft-ietf-openpgp-pqc/) work and discussed with some of its authors but have not fully assessed yet the work needed to support it in rPGP.